-First off, before we enter into teff territory, it's best to define what a grain actually is.
-A grain is the edible, hard seed -or fruit- of a grass, known as a cereal grass. (no, not your Puffins or Cheerios.)
+First off, let's define what a grain actually is.
+A grain is the edible, hard seed -or fruit- of a grass, known as a cereal grass (no, not your Puffins or Cheerios!).
 They are a staple food around the world and are responsible for feeding billions of people.
 But once you get beyond rice, wheat, corn and rye, things can get a little confusing.
 What's the difference between them?
 How do I know which ones to eat?
 Which ones contain gluten?
-Luckily, this Grain girl - sated from her dinner of roasted vegetables and barley - can guide you through the thoroughly nourishing, but sometimes perplexing, world of grains.
+Edge of The Woods can guide you through the nourishing, but sometimes perplexing, world of grains.

-Barley - After rice, corn, and wheat, barley is the most consumed grain in the world.
+Barley.
+After rice, corn, and wheat, barley is the most consumed grain in the world.
 It has been used as a malted base for beer, as a unit of measurement, and as a foodstuff it contains the highest fiber of any of the whole grains.
 It also contains a high portion of B vitamins, maganese and selenium.
 But beware!
 If your barley is pearled, or white -not hulled- it is not nearly as nutritious as the outer bran has been removed.
-Barley has a nutty, chewy flavor.
-It does take a while to cook, and is not gluten free.
+Barley has a nutty, chewy flavor, does take a while to cook, and is not gluten-free.

-Bulgur - A staple of Middle Eastern cuisine (commonly used in tabbouleh and couscous), bulgur is the crushed up remains - or groats - of durum wheat kernels.
+Bulgur.
+A staple of Middle Eastern cuisine (commonly used in tabbouleh and couscous), bulgur is the crushed up remains (groats) of durum wheat kernels.
 It contains a high amount of low-calorie insoluble fiber, and is high in protein.
 It has a quick cooking time and a mild flavor, making it an excellent choice for the neophyte to the world of grains.
 It has three grinds: coarse, medium, and fine.
 The fine grind is the grind used in tabbouleh.
-Being derived from wheat, it is not gluten free.
+Being derived from wheat, it is not gluten-free.